eldoyle/PythonIntro/_episodes/04-Editor.md

 project months or years from now and need to figure out what your code actually does.

 To include the readability and usefulness of your code, you should
+1. Use good variable names (see the [previous lesson]({{ page.root }}/03-variables) for examples.
-1. Break up long pieces of code logically, using empty lines (whitespace).
+2. Break up long pieces of code logically, using empty lines (whitespace).
 Try to break up your code into chunks based on function.
-2. Include comments.
+3. Include comments.
 The ```#``` symbol indicates that everything that comes after it on a line of code is a comment.
 The comment will be ignored by Python, but it can provide useful information to future users of your code (including you!).
 At a minimum, you should include
 ..* A comment line at the beginning of each section of code explaining what the section is doing